Health Effects of Black Mold – Risks, Symptoms & Dangers

 Mold growing in your home can cost you a great deal of time, attention and money.
 In addition, exposure to black mold can adversely affect your health.

-There are three ways your body could react to mold exposure:
+There are three ways your body could react to black mold exposure:

 How you react depends on several factors, namely the amount of mold you’re exposed to, the species of mold and your own state of health and sensitivity.

 Everyone will have a different reaction.
 However, all reactions, minor or major, warrant immediate attention and action.

 If you’re worried about the health effects of mold, contact a certified inspector to inspect your home for mold.
 The sooner you do, the closer you will be to finding relief.